andrew/ultimate-awesome/README.md

 - [awesome-data-science-refs](https://github.com/mleng-shared/awesome-data-science-refs) - Data Science reference material .
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
 - [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
 Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
 Let's explore the landscape of technology together!.
+- [awesome-react-components](https://github.com/mohamed-yamani/awesome-react-components) - This is a list of AWESOME components.
+Nope, it's NOT a comprehensive list of every React component under the sun.
+So, what does "awesome" mean?
+Well:  It solves a real problem It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
+(And it's not super popular and well-known. no point in listing those.)
+It has recent code commits!.
 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
 - [awesome-gitea](https://github.com/mygit123hotmail/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-pwa](https://github.com/nabil6391/awesome-pwa) - Useful resources for creating Progressive Web Apps including Open source Pwas.